Bruhath10/Physical-Design/README.md

 ## 2. Running Pin Placement of picoRV32, understanding Floor Plan and Library Cells using the EDA tools
-Day-2 started with the dimensional analysis of the core and die of the chip.
+The dimensional analysis of the core and die of the chip were studied.
 Important parameters such as **Utilization factor**, **Aspect Ratio** which are important in understanding the design were studied.
 Various concepts crucial for Floor planning and placement like **Pre-placed cells** and & their advantage of enhancing reusability, **Decoupling Capacitors** and how they help the design were extensively discussed.
 A fully charged **Decoupling Capacitor** placed parallel to circuits to ensure proper supply of voltage and current by decoupling them from main supply voltage.
 This ensures proper local communication.
 The use of **Power Planning**, the concept of having a mesh of multiple Source and ground power lines, is made to ensure good  global communication and avoid issues like **Voltage droop** and **ground bounce**.
 Placement strategies like, step of placing **logical cell placement blockage** to avoid Placement and Routing tool to place any other cells, usage of **Buffers** to recreate the signal were studied.

 **Library Characterization**